paper-trail-gem/paper_trail/README.md

 2. load_changeset: Returns the changeset for a given version object
 3. where_object_changes: Returns the records resulting from the given hash of attributes.

+To preserve the default behavior for some of these, don't define them in your adapter.

 For an example of such an implementation, see [paper_trail-hashdiff](https://github.com/hashwin/paper_trail-hashdiff)

 ### 6.d.
 Excluding the Object Column